Table of Contents

 The technique required to get a good tone out of a bass ukulele is a bit completely different than a traditional bass guitar or ukulele.
 For instance, when you want to play a bass ukulele, you’ll have to pluck the strings closer to the bridge.
 For those who play up by the neck joint like on a regular ukulele, you’ll be much more likely to get buzzing and slapping sounds.

 One thing else I’ve seen: Because the strings are so loose and grippy, they will feel like they need to “roll” beneath your fingers while you pluck them.
-That is one more reason why perfecting your technique and touch are essential.
+That is one more reason why perfecting your technique and touch is essential.

 Bass Ukulele Strings